rooomba/image-interlacement/README.md

 ```bash
 image-interlacement composite image1.png image2.png. image3.png --output out.png --mode columns --stride 1 2 2
 ```
 Will output an image consisting of (left to right) row 1 from image1, row 1 from image2, row 2 from image2, row 1 from image3, row 2 from image3, and then row 2 from image1, etc. It's a bit hard to explain in words.
-Behavior with this function is tested with `--tile-mode lcm` and appears to work as expected, but I'm not fully confident in it.
+Behavior with this function is tested with `--tile-mode lcm` and appears to work as expected.
 Swatch, test before committing to huge project, etc.

 When not included, defaults to the standard behavior, 1 row from each image provided.